You are here

 - The findings could potentially lead to a non-hormonal, on-demand contraceptive pill for men.

-About half of all pregnancies worldwide are unintended.
-Among U.S. adolescents, the rate is even higher.
+Studies suggest that about half of all pregnancies worldwide are unintended.
 Most modern contraceptive methods are for women.
 Men generally have two options: condoms or vasectomies.

 The challenge with creating new contraceptives for men is the high rate of sperm production.
 Men produce several million sperm per day—about 1,000 per second.
 To prevent pregnancy, all of these need to be stopped from reaching an egg.